Ernie Merrick: St Kilda

 In early 2022, Merrick joined AFL club St Kilda as a mentor to senior coach Brett Ratten.
 The role includes match day duties and weekday roles with the football department.

+Football Australia

+In August 2022, Merrick was appointed the inaugural Chief Football Officer of Football Australia.
+Merrick will have a very broad range of responsibilities as chief football officer, from advising Football Australia on football matters and global trends, helping to define and set a 'national style' of play, overseeing coach education programs, optimising player development systems and assisting Football Australia in pushing through proposed reforms like a domestic transfer system and the National Second Division.

 Personal life

 Merrick was born in Edinburgh to a circus family.
 Before entering the head coaching ranks, he was a PE teacher as well as a semi-professional football player.